paul-kline/sigcse2024-plcc/Docs/setup.md

 ## GitHub, GitLab, or Bitbucket

-These services store Git repositories and allow you to colloaborate with others to build software.
+These services store Git repositories and allow you to collaborate with others to build software.
 You'll need an account on at least one of these to create a GitPod account in the next section.
 All provide free-tier accounts.
 If you don't have one, please create one now; if you are having trouble